-David Coffman, Controller at Doximity, tells us how difficult this made the monthly close: “We collected expense reports on the 7th of every month.
+David Coffman, Controller at Doximity, told us how difficult these errors and delays made the monthly close: “We collected expense reports on the 7th of every month.
 So my team didn’t have any insight into travel spend until then.
 We’d eventually get to the 7th only to find out some expenses were incorrectly categorized or missed receipts.”

 “It felt like we were always closing the books.
 The minute we finished with one month’s expenses, it was time to start on the next.”

-How do you keep the ease of use of credit cards for employees and give finance teams more control over T&E spend?
+How do you keep the ease of use of corporate cards for employees, and give finance teams more control over T&E spend?

-To book a flight, for example, an employee would log into Airbase and raise an expense request, filling in details such as an estimate of cost and categorization.
-Once approved, the employee receives a unique Visa virtual card to use for bookings.
+To book a flight, for example, an employee raises an expense request, filling in details such as an estimate of cost and categorization.
+Once approved, the employee receives a unique virtual card to use for bookings.

 Alternatively, finance teams can create unique virtual cards with in-budget spend limits and save them in the company’s travel management app for employees to use.

-Airbase’s physical cards keep the efficiency going for POS expenses.
-Employees receive a push notification the minute they swipe a physical card to immediately categorize the expense and take a picture of the receipt for upload.
+POS expenses are more efficient when employees receive a push notification the minute they swipe a physical card to immediately categorize the expense and take a picture of the receipt for upload.

 “This would otherwise be 20 people using 20 personal cards and creating expense reports for us to sort through.
 Now Airbase consolidates all that information.”

-Finance teams can introduce simple but robust T&E controls with Airbase that benefit both employees and accounting.
-Virtual and physical cards preserve the ease of use for employees, while pre-approvals and AP automation help consolidate the payment and reporting information for the accounting team.
+With a spend management platform, finance teams can introduce simple but robust T&E controls that benefit both employees and accounting.
+Virtual and physical cards, and automated reimbursements, preserve the ease of use for employees, while pre-approvals and accounts payable help consolidate the payment and reporting information for the accounting team.